Sailing Frisbee (Aerobie)

 A boat does not have to go around the race course, but the frisbee (aerobie) does.

-A frisbee (aerobie) can be pick up by an opposing team’s boat, but she cannot retain possession of it.
+A frisbee (aerobie) can be picked up by an opposing team’s boat, but she cannot retain possession of it.
 She must throw it as soon as possible and cannot pass it to a teammate.

 Racing rules apply.